• Networking

 4. The virus needs human action to replicate, whereas Worms don’t.

-5. Worms are independent files that exist within the memory of an infected computer, whereas, Virus are executable files or attach themselves to other executable files to operate.
+5. Worms are independent files that exist within an infected computer’s memory, whereas viruses are executable files or attach themselves to other executable files to operate.

 6. The Virus needs hosts to spread while Worms do not require any host.

-7. Virus corrupts or modifies the data on the target computer, whereas, Worms harm the network by consuming the bandwidth, deleting files or sending emails.
+7. Virus corrupt or modifies the target computer’s data, whereas Worms harm the network by consuming the bandwidth, deleting files, or sending emails.

 Protection against Virus and Worms